Skip to main content

 • FunStmt.
 Build a FuncType.
 Push a child env binding params and type params.
 Check body statements.
 Validate return type from trailing return statements (T010).

 • IfStmt.
 Cond bool (T040).
-Recurse into then and else.
+Recurse into then, else-if, and else blocks.
+Each block gets a fresh child env.

 • ForStmt.
 Source must be iterable (T022).
 Bind loop variable.
 Recurse.